In this weeks episode I introduce you to fermentation! And there is no better way to start brewing than working with kombucha.

 a dark spot (direct sunlight can kill the SCOBY) and leave it alone for at least 1

 You will need to store your kombucha in a dark spot with stable temperatures.
 I prefer my pantry.
-Its in the middle of the house and dark.
+It is in the middle of the house and dark.

 In that time the SCOBY will move around, create bubbles, and show life.
 If it

-sinks to the bottom of the jar, and stays there, its not viable.
+sinks to the bottom of the jar, and stays there, it is not viable.

-When the kombucha is ready, its time to do a second ferment
+When the kombucha is ready, it is time to do a second ferment.

 you can add some flavours.

 For this you will need an extra bottle.

 Remove the SCOBY and take 1 or 2 cups of starter tea/culture depending on the

 amount you are making and put in a bowl.
 This you will save to repeat the process